 In addition to writing poems, O’Donnell writes essays that engage literature and art in the context of the Catholic intellectual tradition.
-Her essays and reviews have appeared in journals such as America, Commonweal, Studies in Philology, Christianity and Literature and have been included in a variety of collections and anthologies.
-O’Donnell lives with her husband in Bronxville, New York, and in some proximity to their three college-age sons.
+Her essays and reviews have appeared in journals such as America, Commonweal, Spiritus, Studies in Philology, Christianity and Literature and have been included in a variety of collections and anthologies.
+She is also a regular columnist for America magazine, where she writes on Books & Culture.
+O’Donnell lives with her husband in Bronxville, New York, and in some proximity to their three sons.